mtyler/jenkins-cookbook-library/README.md

 A Dockerfile and shell script to get everything going

+### TODO ./jenkins-builder

+need to bring Dockerfile from chef-infra-base

 ### ./Dockerfile & ./var

 The library to be included in a child cookbook repo

 ## Usage